isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 1. the sample time `dt` of the reference trajectory
 2. the joints position safety threshold `safety_threshold`, which restricts the motion range of joints to `[joint_lower_limit + safety_threshold, joint_upper_limit - safety_threshold]`
+3. the `use_safety_threshold_for_starting_position` boolean, which determines wheter to use (or not) the `safety_threshold` when computing the starting positions.
-3. the number of starting positions `number_of_starting_points` from which the same reference trajectory is repeated.
+4. the number of starting positions `number_of_starting_points` from which the same reference trajectory is repeated.
-4. the `SINUSOID` parameters group, which defines the sinusoid trajectory as detailed later
+5. the `SINUSOID` parameters group, which defines the sinusoid trajectory as detailed later
-5. the `RAMP` parameters group, which defines the ramp trajectory as detailed later
+6. the `RAMP` parameters group, which defines the ramp trajectory as detailed later

 Instead, the configuration file [`robot_control.ini`](./config/robots/ergoCubSN001/blf_motor_current_tracking/robot_control.ini) defines the list of motors to command.